ansible/ansible-builder/docs/definition.rst

       This boolean value controls whether the ``root`` group (GID 0) is explicitly granted write permission to ``/etc/passwd`` in the final container image.
-The default entrypoint script may attempt to update ``/etc/passwd`` under some container runtimes with dynamically created users to ensure a fully-functional POSIX user environment and home directory.
+The default entrypoint script may attempt to update ``/etc/passwd`` under some container runtimes with dynamically created users to ensure a fully functional POSIX user environment and home directory.
 Disabling this capability can cause failures of software features that require users to be listed in ``/etc/passwd`` with a valid and writeable home directory (eg, ``async`` in ansible-core, and the ``~username`` shell expansion).
 The default is ``True``.